Do you have only 3 days in Mexico City and are you unsure where to start exploring?

 METROBUS – Although usually crowded, the Metrobus is a cheap and efficient way to see the city.

-TOURIST BUS – At a cost of about $14 USD, you can take a ride on a double decker tourist bus that rides past all the popular sites and provides commentary in eight languages.
+TOURIST BUS – You can take a ride on a double decker tourist bus that rides past all the popular sites and provides commentary in eight languages.
 You can get tickets here.

 COLECTIVO – Colectivos run through the major arteries of the city and are generally less crowded than the Metrobus.